martinmoene/lest/README.md

 Building tests and examples
 ---------------------------
-Tests and examples can be build via Makefiles or using CMake.
+Tests and examples can be build with Buck, via Makefiles or by using CMake.

-To build the tests and examples with CMake you need:
+To build the tests and examples as described below you need:

 - [Buck](https://buckbuild.com/) or [CMake](http://cmake.org) version 2.8 or later to be installed and in your PATH.
 - A [suitable compiler](#reported-to-work-with).